2025

 Equipment needed: Naked eye or binoculars (recommendations: Cometron 7x50 or Ultima 10x50mm)

 How: Look low in the sky toward the east starting about one and a half hours before sunrise.
 The moon will be the first to rise, followed shortly by Venus to its left.
-The two celestial objects will be visible to the naked eye, and they will disappear as the light of dawn fades in.
-They will be close enough to each other to watch them with binoculars.
+The two celestial objects will be visible to the naked eye and close enough to observe together with binoculars.
+They will disappear as the light of dawn brightens the sky.

 Need some moon magic in your home?
 Check The Moon Guy Shop!